jgregori/Ultra-auto-submission/Readme.md

 ## Main features

-- The tool takes a course id and external course id and retrives a list of assignments and students.
+- The tool takes an external course id and retrives a list of assignments and students.

-- For each one of the assignments, it loops over the student users and uses a selenium script to login, goes to the assingment page, opens a new attempt, inputs assingment text, uploads and attachment and hits submit.
+- For each one of the assignments, it loops over the student users and uses a selenium script to login, go to the assingment page, open a new attempt, input assingment text, upload an attachment and hit submit.

 - The tool generates a submission report that gather: Timestamp,Course Id,Assignment Id,Username,Status.
 If the submissions fails, it takes an screenshot that would allow to troubleshoot the issue.

-- The tool currently takes about 45 seconds to create a submission,as it depends on Ultra UX and load times, it is still faster than you, and it does the work on your behalf, so dont complain ;)
+- The tool currently takes between 30 and 40 seconds to create a submission,as it depends on Ultra UX and load times, it is still faster than you, and it does the work on your behalf, so dont complain ;)

 ## Known issues